New Year, New Changes!

 Larz is a Navy Veteran who grew up in the Florida wetlands capturing live snakes and alligators for the late Ross Allen, of the Ross Allen Reptile Institute of Ocala Florida, in the late 70’s.
 As a child, he also gained a lot of life experience growing up on his parent’s small 10 acre farm, learning to appreciate the natural elements, and developing a deep connection with local wildlife.
 Being waste deep in the murky swamps of Florida was a normal part of his life for many years, as was his passion for digging for Paleolithic artifacts.
-In his young adult years, he also gained a background in wolf-dog breeding, which later led him to his deep appreciation and love of the Alaskan Malamute.
+Larz is a former biomedical technician specializing in the field of endoscopy for both human medical and veterinary use, and has worked on everything from other medical equipment to comanche helicopters for the US Government.
+In his young adult years, he gained a background in wolf-dog breeding, which later led him to his deep appreciation and love of the Alaskan Malamute.
 He also has experience handling and breeding exotic reptiles.
 Being the outdoor enthusiast he is, he has spent years doing everything from kayaking to mountain climbing.
-Today Larz is a Father, Artist, Student, Outdoor Enthusiast, Herpetoculturist, and shares the same love, passion, devotion, and admiration for the Alaskan Malamute breed as I do, making us the perfect family team!
-Larz also makes sure that our fur babies constantly have what they need for outdoor comfort, safety, and fun, and takes great pride in providing quality, spacious, clean, and secure housings.
-View our blog and Instagram feed to see some of our projects and progress.
+Larz is also an artist specializing in stained glass, and a musician.

 Kendra grew up mainly in the backwoods of Arkansas.
 Greatly inspired by all things “outdoors”, she often found herself hiking and biking through the woods as a child with her coydog Sheba.
 Always an animal and nature lover, she would spend countless hours with birds, horses, dogs, and the local wildlife, as well as fishing, backpacking, and adventuring.
 She also has spent much time hiking in the Ozarks, Washington state, kayaking in the Gulf of Mexico, Hillsborough River, and exploring other areas of rural North Florida.
-A prior Florida state certified healthcare professional, she also has spent many years of study in the Alternative Health Care Industry and has worked with physicians and surgeons in the rehabilitation of accident victims.
-Her other interests also include Falconry and Sheep farming, which will eventually lead the pack further out in Colorado’s Back-country one day.
-Today Kendra is a Mother, Artist, Student, Outdoor Enthusiast, Freelance Writer, and much of her time is dedicated to raising and caring for her Malamutes and other critters.
+Her previous professional background includes accounting, business management, and marketing.
+Also a prior Florida state certified healthcare professional, she has spent many years of study in the Alternative Health Care Industry and has worked with physicians and surgeons in the rehabilitation of accident victims.
+She is an established artist, working in polymer clay, resin and mixed media.
+She specializes in sculpture and miniature doll eye making.
+She has designed one of the smallest miniature doll eye molds available in the world, 3mm total size with 1.5mm irises.

 Like “Peas & Carrots”